jundalisay/superb/content/en/research/smith/jurisprudence/part-5/chapter-4.md

 - Spanish dress was everywhere.
 - Ambassadors were obliged to keep up much ceremony and were hindered in doing their business.

 A man that has to negotiate important matters could not spend much time in the endless ceremony of paying and returning visits.
-Envoys were therefore sent, to=
+Envoys were therefore sent, to:
 - whom less ceremony was due, and
 - those that could be addressed on any occasion.